 Recent Water Damage Posts

-6 Signs that your East Topeka, KS Property may have Undetected Water Damage
+6 Signs that your Lawrence, KS Property may have Undetected Water Damage

-Unfortunately, water can flow to any area of your home once a structural defect or natural disaster strikes your property.
+Unfortunately, water can flow to any area of your Lawrence home once a structural defect or natural disaster strikes your property.
 Water damage can be an expensive and upsetting result of this unwanted water.
-SERVPRO of Lawrence/Ottawa and East Topeka suggestions, that by reading the following tell-tale signs of water intrusion you may recognize and stymie the onslaught of extensive and expensive water damage to your home.
+SERVPRO of Lawrence/Ottawa suggestions, that by reading the following tell-tale signs of water intrusion you may recognize and stymie the onslaught of extensive and expensive water damage to your home.

 When hidden residual water or moisture accumulates on your property, it can initiate the growth of mold and mildew.
 This will produce an earthy, musty odor which functions as a red flag that unseen water damage is present on your property.